 In the modern Japanese film industry, films that I would call soft entertainment are the norm.
 We tend to make films that everyone appreciates, everybody likes, everybody is comfortable watching.
-Once you're in the theatre, nothing really unexpected happens.
+Once you're in the theater, nothing really unexpected happens.
 You can go there with peace of mind that you'll enjoy the experience.
-I make those films too, but once in awhile, I make some really weird stuff like Yakuza Apocalypse.
+I make those films too, but once in a while, I make some really weird stuff like Yakuza Apocalypse.
 In general, I'm probably seen as an unusual director.
 There are some fans in Japan who enjoy my films as a cult following, but their level of cult-ness—if you can call it that—is very diluted compared to what it is in North America.

-Your Masters of Horror episode "Imprint" didn't get played on television in the United States because Showtime thought it was too extreme for American viewers, and you recently had this problem with the Tom Hardy movie.
+Your Masters of Horror episode, "Imprint," didn't get played on television in the United States because Showtime thought it was too extreme for American viewers, and you recently had this problem with the Tom Hardy movie.
 What do you think it is that's stopping you from fully crossing over into the American industry?

 I've had a few offers to make films in the US, but it's a really difficult thing for me as a human being.
-I'm not talking necessarily about the creative process, I'm talking about being a director in the US It takes so much more energy.
-In terms of energy spent, making one movie in Hollywood is the equivalent of 10 or 20 movies in Japan.
+I'm not talking necessarily about the creative process, I'm talking about being a director in the US.
+It takes so much more energy.
+In terms of energy spent, making one movie in Hollywood is the equivalent of ten or 20 movies in Japan.
 If I have to expend that much energy being a director in Hollywood, I'd rather stay in Japan.
 If I had been given the offer in my 20s or 30s, it might have been a different story.

 How did it feel to see One Missed Call get remade by Hollywood?

 When one of my movies gets remade in Hollywood, I think of it as being on a continuum with the audience's response.
 It was well received, so it gets remade.
 It's a great pleasure for me.
-It's an honour.
+It's an honor.
 It's flattering.
 But I haven't seen the remake of One Missed Call.

 Now that you've made almost 100 films, is there anything you're still hungry to direct?
 Do you have an elusive dream project that you've been waiting years to get off the ground?

 It's a very difficult question.
 To be totally honest, I don't think I do.
 For me, no matter what movie I make, no matter what the genre or the budget, they all have the same theme at their core: fear of death and happiness about living.
-So to answer your question, no, I don't really have a dream project.
+So to answer your question: no, I don't really have a dream project.

 Follow Jonathan Doyle on Twitter.